 After a few weeks of being consistent, the moaning and groaning of homework dissipates.

-How to keep up with homework?
+How to keep up with math homework?

 Then, I introduced the Homework Agenda.
 My life was revolutionized.
 The purpose of the agenda was three-fold: